 35 Minutes from Florida But Decades Through Time

-Many visitors to Cuba are enraptured most by the feeling of going back in time.
-Though it sits just a 35 minute plane ride away from Miami’s modern beaches, this Caribbean nation that paints itself as the hero of a modern day David and Goliath tale has a very nostalgic appeal for visitors.
+Many people undertaking study abroad programs in Cuba are enraptured most by the feeling of going back in time.
+Though it sits just a 35 minute plane ride away from Miami’s modern beaches, this Caribbean nation that paints itself as the hero of a modern day David and Goliath tale has a very nostalgic appeal for international students.

 The streets of Havana provide numerous opportunities for encounters with their diverse and intricate history.
 From 16th century colonial style Convents to 20th century Art Deco structures and a Capitol building which is an exact replica of the Capitoll building in Washington DC, their architectural diversity is largely a result of the outside influences which have laid claim to Cuba throughout its burdened history.
 Part of the reason that one can find so much charm in seeing such beautiful architectural feats in a state of constant decay then, is because of the statement that this disrepair exclaims about the new, independent Cuba.
 Perhaps once, Cuba was a place for foreign powers to build paradises and vacation homes on, but with its newfound independence and revolution, Cubans have taken back ownership of their land and the buildings which tell the island’s story in stone.